Cross-Polarized Stimulated Brillouin Scattering in Lithium Niobate Waveguides

+The waveguides used in our demonstration are fabricated from a \SI{400}{\nm}-thick $Z$-cut LN layer on top of \SI{4.7}{\um} of silicon dioxide (SiO$_{2}$) grown on a silicon carrier wafer~(NanoLN)~\cite{Zhang:17,Li2023}.
+The LN thin film is only partially etched, leaving a residual thickness of \SI{30}{\nm}.
+In \Cref{fig:Fig2}(a,b) we show electron microscopy images of the waveguides, designed to exclusively support the propagation of the fundamental TE and TM optical modes.
+Due to the high anisotropy of LN, SBS is expected to have a nontrivial polarization dependence, although it has not been previously explored~\cite{Rodrigues:23,ye2023surface}.
+To investigate the anisotropic properties of the optomechanical interactions, the chip design features an array of waveguide sets, each set oriented at a specific angle $\theta$ (\Cref{fig:Fig1}e) relative to the material's $Y$-axis.
+A full description of the fabrication recipe and sample details can be found in \Cref{supp:Sample_Details_and_Fabrication_Recipe} of Supplementary Material.

-The SBS response of our system is characterized using a pump-probe scheme previously reported~\cite{Botter_2022}, as depicted in Fig.\ref{fig:fig1}(d), where the interference between a fixed-wavelength pump at $\lambda_\text{p}$ = \SI{1550}{\nm} and a probe laser, which is piezo-scanned around the pump frequency, excites the acoustic grating.
-Given that SBS is inherently a nonlinear and typically weak phenomenon, both the pump and probe lasers are intensity modulated at slightly different frequencies ($f_\text{s}$ = $f_\text{p}$ + $\Delta$, where $f_\text{p}$ = \SI{3}{\MHz} and $\Delta$ = \SI{40}{\kHz}), which allows us to detect the signal at the difference frequency ($\Delta$) using a lock-in amplifier (LIA).
-This approach enhances the signal-to-noise ratio by mitigating low-frequency noise, while also allowing us to utilize high-gain narrow bandwidth optical receivers.
-SBS manifests when the optical force generated by the beating of these two counter-propagating lasers excites an acoustic mode satisfying energy and momentum conservation~\cite{10.1063/1.5088169}.
-These criteria are satisfied when the pump and probe laser detuning matches the acoustic frequency $\Omega_{m}/2\pi\approx 2 v_\text{qs} (n_\text{p}+n_\text{s})/\lambda_\text{p}$, where $v_\text{qs}$, ranging between \SI{3577}{\m/\s} and \SI{3940}{\m/\s}, represents the speed of quasi-shear waves in LN, and $n_\text{p,s}$ denote the effective refractive indices of the pump and probe modes, respectively.
-Given the strong polarization dependence of the waveguide and the inherent birefringence of the material, we anticipate Brillouin frequencies to be influenced by the polarization states of both the pump and probe lasers.
+To unveil this polarization dependence, the BSBS response of our system is characterized using a pump-probe scheme, illustrated in \Cref{fig:Fig2}(c,d).
+A fixed-wavelength pump at $\lambda_{p}$ = \SI{1550}{\nm} and a piezo-scanned probe laser tuned around the pump frequency excites the acoustic waves.
+Inspired by previous experiments of SBS characterization~\cite{Grubbs1994,PhysRevLett.124.013902,doi:10.1126/sciadv.abq2196} we modulate the intensity of both the pump and probe lasers at slightly different frequencies ($f_{s}$ = $f_{p}$ + $\delta f$, where we set $f_{s}$ = \SI{3}{\MHz} and $\delta f$ = \SI{70}{\kHz}).
+This modulation allows us to detect the SBS gain signal at the difference frequency (\(\delta f\)) through a lock-in amplifier (LIA) system, which enhances the signal-to-noise ratio by mitigating other frequency components and minimizes the impact of the pump wave's spurious reflection from the probe signal (more details in \Cref{supp:Brillouin_Gain_Calibration} of Supplementary Material).